-Finding an error on your credit report isn’t an uncommon experience.
+Believe it or not, finding an error on your credit report isn’t an uncommon experience.
 In fact, a 2012 study from the Federal Trade Commission found that one in five Americans had an error on their credit reports.
 While some of those errors are innocuous — a misspelled name, perhaps, or an old address — others can kill your credit score, potentially costing you tens of thousands of dollars over your lifetime in higher interest rates, upfront deposits and increased insurance premiums.
-(You can learn how credit impacts your day-to-day life here.)
+(You can learn how credit impacts your day-to-day life.)

 Fortunately for consumers, the law is on their side.
 Credit bureaus have a responsibility to provide accurate information about consumers and are required to have a dispute process so consumers can get their credit reports fixed.
 Under the Fair Credit Reporting Act, which the FTC enforces, if you dispute an item on your credit report and the credit reporting agency cannot verify the item’s accuracy or if the item is proven to be inaccurate, the item must be removed from your credit report 30 days after the dispute has been received by the bureau.